wikitongues/Language-Indexing/README.md

 `page_size`: The number of languages to target in a single run.
 (Only applicable to the Languages table.)
 An offset value is stored so that languages will not be repeated in subsequent runs.

+`table_name`: Table name.
+Be sure to configure this property for the Items table if you are using a different table for testing.

+`id_column`: Name of the column used as an identifier.

 ### Find your Airtable API Key and Base ID